kanyokoo/hackviser-CAPT-sql_injection_exam-/README.md

 We now have a pattern, a way to get the database name;
 run the script: extract_db_name_or_style.py
 Give it time and it will give you the database name.

+To answer question 13: What is the name of the user under whose authority the web application is running? run the script: extract_user.py